 On your Gap Year Ghana volunteer program, you'll have an opportunity to effect social change in a community dealing with all of the growing pains experienced by a region in flux.
 The ever-growing population of the Volta Region has resulted in a notable strain on vital social resources.
 In recent years, many advances have been made to improve healthcare, hygiene, and education.
 However, malnutrition, disease, and the large economic divide between well-paid workers and low-paid workers have all posed significant obstacles to Ghana's progress.
 During your gap year in Ghana, you'll become an instant part of a warm and welcoming community as you work alongside local people to address some of their most pressing social issues.

 Read more about the Ghana volunteer experience on our blog!

 Once enrolled, you will have the chance to select the volunteer opportunity that's most interesting to you.
 Volunteers will always receive their first preference.
 The only exception to this will be when there are national or school holidays, or there are exceptional circumstances.

 In a place where modern medical facilities meet traditional healing rituals, Ghana’s healthcare system is both diverse and complex.
 Through outreach, education, and care, you will provide much-needed support to an underfunded and overcrowded public health system.
-The CCS Global Health Project works to support the medical and emotional needs of patients, assist with health education, or address the underlying factors contributing to public health.
-You’ll contribute in a meaningful way and gain a unique understanding of a fascinating healthcare system that involves traditional healers, bone setters, and witch doctors.
+In addition CCS will be spearheading multiple public health projects in Ghana including malaria prevention campaigns, vision screening for children, oral health campaigns and the promotion of hygiene in schools.